javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 It works, but the code looks like a torn apart spreadsheet.
 It's difficult to read, and you probably noticed that one needs to eye-jump between pieces while reading it.
 That's inconvenient, especially if the reader is not familiar with the code and doesn't know where to eye-jump.

-Also, the functions named `step*` are all of single use, they are created only to avoid the "pyramid of doom."
+Also, the functions named `step*` are all of single use— they are created only to avoid the "pyramid of doom."
 No one is going to reuse them outside of the action chain.
 So there's a bit of namespace cluttering here.

 We'd like to have something better.